 The stooges are working in a radio station where a pretty girl has just made a recording of "Voices of Spring" under an assumed name.
 She wants to hide her singing career from her ...
 See full summary »

 The stooges are working in a radio station where a pretty girl has just made a recording of "Voices of Spring" under an assumed name.
 She wants to hide her singing career from her disapproving society parents while auditioning for Mrs. Bixby's "Krispy Krunchy" radio program.
 After a run-in with a pompous violinist, the boys find the record and Curly starts mimicking to it, dressed as a women.
 Mrs. Bixby witnesses their performance and is impressed enough to hire "Senorita Cucaracha" (Curly) and Senors "Mucho" and "Gusto" (Moe and Larry) for her radio program.
-The boys show up in their disguises to "sing" at a Mrs. Bixby's party but run into trouble when Moe smashes the record over Curly's head.
+The boys show up in their disguises to "sing" at Mrs. Bixby's evening party but run into trouble when Moe smashes the record over Curly's head.
 The real singer tries to help by singing from behind a curtain while Curly mimics, but she is discovered and the stooges exit to a hail of phonograph records.
 Written by

 Mitch Shapiro <firstname.lastname@example.org>

 When the Stooges pretend to sing at Mrs. Bixby's party with Alice singing behind the curtain, just before the Italian singer exposes them; Moe stops playing the flute, yet there is a flute playing the scales just before Curly is exposed.
 Not only that - but it is not off-key at all (the flute plays just as it did on the record).
 See more »